2025 Solar Incentives Guide for Norfolk, VA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Net metering factors in after your solar system is up and running.
-If you have in place a net metering agreement with your Norfolk utility company, it will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in others you may make back a percentage of the value.
+- Net Metering: Net metering factors in after your solar panels are up and running.
+If you have a net metering agreement with your Norfolk utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some places, this credit is dollar-for-dollar, while in other places you might make back a percentage of the value.

-• Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar system.
-Property tax exemptions let you ignore the value added by your solar system when you're calculating the amount of property tax you need to pay on your home.
+- Tax Exemptions: Sales tax exemptions go into effect at the point of sale for your solar system.
+Property tax exemptions allow you to exclude the added value of your solar system when you're calculating the amount of property tax you need to pay on your home.

 Best Solar Financing